steebchen/prisma-client-go/docs/reference/03-filters.md

 ### Not

-If you want to negate a query, you can use NOT.
+If you want to negate a query, you can use `Not`.

 The following query queries for all posts where their title doesn't equal "123":